Generate big-endian code.

 -mno-explicit-relocs, this optimization can be performed by the

 assembler and the linker alone without help from the compiler.

-_mcountto modify the calling function's return address.
-When enabled, this option extends the usual
+calling function’s return address.
+When enabled, this option extends

 *ra-address, if ra-address is nonnull.

 Enable (disable) frame header optimization in the o32 ABI.
 When using the o32 ABI, calling functions will allocate 16 bytes on the stack for the called function to write out register arguments.
 When enabled, this optimization will suppress the allocation of the frame header if it can be determined that it is unused.

 This optimization is off by default at all optimization levels.